mvieira1/mvieira1/README.md

 ## "How do you comfort a JavaScript bug?
 You console it!"

 ### **about()**
 - Oh!
-Hi, there! 👋 My name is Maria, like 90% of portuguese women!
+Hi, there! 👋 My name is Maria, like 90% of the portuguese women!
 - I'm a Bioinformatician in training 🧬 and a self-taught Frontend Developer 💻!
+- My long term goal is to become a Full Stack Developer!

 ### **skills()**
 - HTML5